ArchLars/gentootutorial/README.md

 ## Troubleshooting and tips

 - **No root found at boot** ensure the root partition type GUID is `8304` and the ESP is `EF00`, both on the same disk.
 Also ensure `bootctl` was installed on that ESP.
 You can always add `root=PARTUUID=<uuid>` to `/etc/kernel/cmdline` if needed, but the goal here is to keep it GUID‑driven.
-- **NVIDIA on Wayland** you must have `nvidia_drm.modeset=1` on the kernel command line, and `gui-libs/egl-wayland` installed.
-KDE Plasma on Wayland should then pick GBM.
+- **NVIDIA on Wayland** you must have `nvidia_drm.modeset=1` on the kernel command line, and `gui-libs/egl-wayland` installed. mangowc is wlroots based and will pick GBM when these are present.
 - **Binary packages missing** temporarily switch binrepo to baseline `x86-64` by editing `/etc/portage/binrepos.conf/gentoobinhost.conf`.
 Portage falls back to source automatically unless you used `--getbinpkgonly`.
 - **Steam 32‑bit** make sure your profile is multilib.
 If you used a `nomultilib` profile by accident, switch to a multilib desktop profile and update world.
 - **Firmware** keep `sys-kernel/linux-firmware` up to date.
 AMD microcode for CPUs is bundled there.
 The `gentoo-kernel-bin` will load early microcode when present in the initramfs.